Table of Contents

 How the Look Back Rule Impacts the Net Worth Limit

-With the implementation of the new look back rule, another new rule, which also goes into affect on October 18, 2018, is very important to mention.
+With the implementation of the new look back rule, another new rule is very important to mention.
 In previous years, there has been no established net worth limit set by the VA.
 However, it was previously advised that a veteran or surviving spouse have assets no greater than $50,000, and a veteran with a spouse not have assets over $80,000.
-That said, with the new rule, the VA has set a firm asset limit of $123,600.
+That said, with the new rule, the VA has set a firm asset limit of $127,061 for 2019.
 This figure, which will include the assets of one’s spouse (if married), will increase annually as Social Security benefits are increased.

-Another important note, the new VA rules also indicate that income is to be considered part of one’s net worth as of 10/18/18.
+Another important note, the new VA rules also indicate that income is to be considered part of one’s net worth.
 Therefore, one’s monthly income is multiplied by 12 and added to one’s net worth.
-Therefore, if a veteran or surviving spouse receives $1,200 / month in income, $14,400 ($1,200 x 12 = $14,400) will be added to one’s net worth.
+For example, if a veteran or surviving spouse receives $1,200 / month in income, $14,400 ($1,200 x 12 = $14,400) will be added to one’s net worth.
 However, one can deduct unreimbursed medical expenses (meaning they are not paid for by insurance) from their income, effectively lowering one’s income to be applied towards one’s net worth.
 Examples of unreimbursed medical expenses include insurance premiums, in-home care, and assisted living / nursing home costs.

 What if I Have Violated the Look Back Rule?